drraken/stayStrong-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory,to run this app you need to have instal NPM then:

+### `npm install`

+Then go for npm start and the app should start running.

 ### `npm start`